-- The course retaken must have the same number as listed in the CCD and correspond to the equivalent same semester as the original course, or be a comparable course. - The amount of credit received, either .5 or 1.0, will correspond to the length of the course taken either one semester or one full year. - Beginning in the 2000-2001 school year and each year thereafter, forgiveness polices for required courses shall be limited to replacing a grade of "D" or "F", or the equivalent of a grade of "D" or "F", with a grade of "C" or higher, or the equivalent of a grade of "C" or higher, earned subsequently in the same or comparable for courses linked to state End- of-Course Exams, the EOC must be factored in to the retrieved grade before determining whether this criteria has been met. - If a grade of "C" or higher is not earned, both the original grade and new grade will be included in the calculation of the GPA requirement for grading. - These restrictions do not apply to students below the 9th grade taking high school courses for credit.
+- The course retaken must have the same number as listed in the CCD and correspond to the equivalent same semester as the original course, or be a comparable course. - The amount of credit received, either .5 or 1.0, will correspond to the length of the course taken either one semester or one full year. - Beginning in the 2000-2001 school year and each year thereafter, forgiveness policies for required courses shall be limited to replacing a grade of "D" or "F", or the equivalent of a grade of "D" or "F", with a grade of "C" or higher, or the equivalent of a grade of "C" or higher.

+- If a grade of "C" or higher is not earned, both the original grade and new grade will be included in the calculation of the GPA requirement for grading. - These restrictions do not apply to students below the 9th grade taking high school courses for credit.
 A number of students are willing to attempt high school courses in the middle grades.
 Students in middle grades taking high school courses for credit shall be allowed to replace grades of "C" or below in the same or comparable course.